Dating Tips

 Empathy is the capacity to understand and share the feelings of another person.
 In a long-term relationship, it is necessary to exercise empathy, for this can strengthen your bonds with another person and promote greater intimacy.

 Are you overreacting about a certain situation?
 Do you hold onto hurt feelings?
-In this comes taking responsibility for your own emotions and not throwing blame in the direction of your partner as you seek more positive resolutions.
+This comes from taking responsibility for your own emotions and not throwing blame in the direction of your partner as you seek more positive resolutions.

 Practice Self-Care

 You would require self-care to control emotions in a long-term relationship.
-Your needs are put behind when things get overwhelming and stressful.
-Taking care of oneself will help in striking a balance between being centered, and this will result in a healthier relationship.
+Your needs are put aside when things get overwhelming and stressful.
+Taking care of oneself will help in striking a balance between being centred, and this will result in a healthier relationship.

 For instance, activities like exercising, meditating, or even just spending time with friends will positively impact your life.
 Practising self-care reduces stress and anxiety; therefore, the relationship will be happier and more fulfilling.